-G. Confidentiality
+Confidentiality

+The PSI takes its data protection obligations very seriously.
 The PSI will process any personal data in relation to your application in accordance with the Data Protection legislation.
 The data will be kept for no longer than is necessary for its purpose, and it shall be kept in a manner that ensures appropriate security of the data, including preventing against the unauthorised or unlawful processing of data.
 More information is available in our Data Protection Statement.